BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Deployment

 In an attempt to gain international assistance, the rebelling nations compelled neighboring rivals of France for aid.
 In Corsica, an alliance with the Kingdom of Piedmont-Sardinia and an agreement to support Italian unification was reached and gained Italian support for the rebel cause.
-In the north, Brittany requested aid from Britain originally.
+In the north, Brittany requested aid from Great Britain originally.
 However, the British government feared an unstable France as a threat to the balance of power in Europe.
 Instead, Holland joined the side of Brittany in exchange for French Flanders and the Nord department.
-In the south, Occitan gained the support of Spanish aid after inviting Carlist Infante Sebastian to be king.
-In 1852, Abdulkader ibn Muhieddine escaped from prison in Paris, using the turmoil as cover, and returned to Algeria to declare its own independence with himself as Emir.
-Of the entire war, Algeria was the most peaceful succession.
+In the south, Occitania gained the support of Spain after inviting Carlist Infante Fernando to be king.
+In 1852, Abdelkader ibn Muhieddine escaped from prison in Paris, using the turmoil as cover, and returned to Algeria to declare its own independence with himself as Emir.
+Abdelkader declared his imprisonment as opposed to exile as breach of the peace agreements, and declared a continuation of jihad.

 Battlefield